🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What's the biggest mistake new prediction market traders make?

-Participating in markets lacking genuine informational advantage or calibration skill.
-Begin exclusively with markets matching your knowledge base, then gradually broaden your scope.
+Participating in markets lacking any informational advantage or calibration foundation.
+Begin with contracts aligned to your expertise and gradually broaden your scope.

 James Carlton